Better known as “Mother Nature’s original wheat,” einkorn flour may be tolerable for those who are sensitive to conventional wheat.

-Want a flat tummy and strong digestive system?
-Then avoid anything with wheat flour.
-That’s the advice most nutritionists and health coaches preach to their followers.
+If you want a flat tummy and strong digestive system, avoid anything with wheat flour.
+That’s advice most nutritionists and health coaches preach.
+That means no to most breads, pastas, and baked goods.
+In fact, most products in conventional supermarkets contain wheat flour.

 But are health gurus lumping all wheat in the same basket?
 Just like all meat isn’t of the same quality—bacon vs. grass fed beef, for example—not all wheat is created equal.